pushp1997/cs6409-LinkGrapher/README.md

 The LinkGrapher project also includes a Dockerfile and Docker Compose file for spinning up the scraper and Neo4j database together.
 This allows for easy deployment and management of the crawler and graph database.

-The link graph data is stored in a Neo4j database, and pagerank can be calculated using either the Neo4j graph algorithms library or a custom Python implementation.
+The link graph data is stored in a Neo4j database, and pagerank is calculated using networkx Python library.

 LinkGrapher can be used for a variety of purposes, such as analyzing website structures, identifying broken links, or discovering related content.